 My mother’s gifts to me?

-The echoes and shadows have lessened, but they have not lost their power.
+While the echoes and shadows have lessened, they have not lost their power.

 As for life as a man, I cannot say that I desire it.

-It is not that I want to become someone else so much as I have always wanted to become exactly who I am, even as I discover her: writer, mother, lover, listener, dreamer, doer, fighter, friend, maker, and I hope — a woman who will know the light and choose to chase it.
+It is not that I want to become someone else so much as I have always wanted to become exactly who I am, even as I discover who that is: writer, mother, lover, listener, dreamer, doer, fighter, friend, maker, and I hope — a woman who will know the light and choose to chase it.

 You May Also Enjoy